keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

   [HTML](https://en.wikipedia.org/wiki/HTML)

-* Structured data, representing data fragments that make up the content
+* Structured data, fragments that make up the content

   Decentralized standards like [JSON](https://www.json.org/) or centralized ones in the Semantic Web such as [schema.org](https://schema.org)